 Coaching - Anglicare has developed a Reflective Supervision model; it is a strengths-based and person-centred process that supports staff and carers to develop therapeutic ways to respond.
-Reflective practice helps people understand their emotional reactions, develop analytical thinking, identify new innovative solutions and ways forward, and to focus on safety, support and selfcare needs.
+Reflective practice helps people understand their emotional reactions, develop analytical thinking, identify new innovative solutions and ways forward, and to focus on safety, support and self-care needs.

 Safety Plans - An individualised visual plan carried by children, young people, carers and staff, that remind them what to do when they are 'triggered' or feeling unsafe.
 They are created to support us to with self-regulation and to respond, rather than react.
 Carrying your Safety Plan can be as simple as taking a picture of the plan on your phone.

-Therapeutic Care Team Meetings- (also called Care Team Meetings or Team around the Child meetings) - Regular Planning Meetings (using S.E.L.F framework). are essential to creating the safety children need to learn, grow and heal.
-These meeting provide the opportunity to build the team around the child, so everyone can work together to support each other and maintain a therapeutic lens on the child or young person.
-In these meetings we practice Sanctuary Commitments and use the S.E.L.F.
+Team around the Child meetings or Team around the Child meetings)

+Regular Planning Meetings (using S.E.L.F framework). are essential to creating the safety children need to learn, grow and heal.
+These meeting provide the opportunity to build the team around the child, so everyone can work together to support each other and meetings we practice Sanctuary Commitments and use the S.E.L.F.
 Framework.
 This enables all levels of staff to participate, learn, discuss team issues, generate new ideas for clients, collectively problem-solve and get 'on the same page'.